 Take advantage of Stories’ editing tools to experiment with content

-Emojis, text, finger paint — Instagram Stories’ editing tools might not be extensive, but they can still help you experiment with new content formats and styles.
+Emojis, text, brushes, stickers — Instagram Stories’ editing tools are extensive, and they can help you experiment with new content formats and styles.

-You have a lot of room to be creative with these new editing tools.
+There is a lot of room to be creative with these editing tools.
 And since there is no pressure to perfect your updates, you can experiment with riskier storytelling angles.

 Try some of the tactics we’ve listed above to turn your stories into engines of growth.
 Use exclusive content to promote loyalty, behind the scenes footage to build your brand, and offer limited deals to attract and convert users.